SEO audits are the single best way to figure out why you’re not getting SEO results.

 Breaking the chain will send all authority to the final destination page (instead of partial authority).

-Here’s how you find redirect chains with Screaming Frog SEO Spider:
+Here’s how you find redirect chains with technical SEO tool Screaming Frog SEO Spider:

-- Go to “Configuration” and click on “Spider”
+- Get started with “Configuration” and click on “Spider”

 - Click on the “Advanced”, select “Always Follow Redirects”, and click “Ok”